javico2609/flutter-challenges/README.md

 # Donate

-> Si encontró útil este proyecto o aprendió algo del código fuente y quiere agradecerme, considere comprarme una taza de café. : )
+> Si encontró útil este proyecto o aprendió algo del código fuente y quiere agradecerme, considere comprarme una taza de :coffee: : )
 >
-> If you found this project helpful or you learned something from the source code and want to thank me, consider buying me a cup of cofee : )
+> If you found this project helpful or you learned something from the source code and want to thank me, consider buying me a cup of :coffee: : )
 >
 > - [PayPal](https://www.paypal.me/javierglezrdguez)